nth-Tung/etl-dashboard-docker/README.md

-# ETL Dashboard with Airflow, MySQL, and Metabase
+# ETL Dashboard with Airflow, MySQL/Postgres, and Metabase/Superset Apache

-This project provides a local ETL and analytics environment using **Apache Airflow**, **MySQL**, and **Metabase**, containerized with Docker and orchestrated with Docker Compose.
+This project provides a local ETL and analytics environment using **Apache Airflow**, **MySQL/Postgres**, and **Metabase/Superset Apache**, containerized with Docker and orchestrated with Docker Compose.

 ## Features